MrWolfZ/Conqueror/recipes/cqs/basics/solving-cross-cutting-concerns/README.md

 shutting down...
 ```

 It works!
 But there are a few improvements we can still make to our new middleware.
-As you saw when you implemented the middleware, the maximum number of retry attempts was hardcoded in the middleware.
-To make the middleware more re-usable it would be better if the number of attempts could be configured from the outside.
+As you saw when you implemented the middleware, the maximum number of retry attempts was hardcoded in the middleware's body.
+To make the middleware more re-usable, it would be better if the number of attempts could be configured from the outside.

 It is quite common for middlewares to be configurable, so let's take a look at a few options for achieving that.
 The simplest option is to create a class which contains the configuration parameters and then inject this class into the middleware.
 Create a new class `RetryMiddlewareConfiguration.cs`: